Unsolved mysteries of the African circumcision trials

-- To qualify informed consent, circumcised subjects were told that at best, the procedure could only be partially protective, and that additional protection would be necessary to prevent HIV infection.
+- To qualify informed consent, circumcised subjects were told that the procedure could only be partially protective, and that additional protection would be necessary to prevent HIV infection.
 Free condoms were provided in the waiting room.
 Did the trials measure the protective effect of male circumcision or sex education?

 - Why was the 50–60% protective effect attributed to circumcision alone when additional sex education was provided to circumcised subjects?

-- The uncircumcised control group was given a head-start to contract HIV (a “lead-time” bias) while the circumcised group was instructed to abstain from sex for at least six weeks to allow wounds to heal.
+- The uncircumcised control group was given a head-start to contract HIV (a “lead-time” bias) while the circumcised group was instructed to abstain from sex for a minimum of six weeks to allow wounds to heal.
 Why wasn’t the clock started at the same time for both groups?

 - The trials were terminated early for ethical reasons.
 Could premature termination have amplified the effect of the lead-time bias?
 Might the delta between the groups have diminished over time?